One challenge that constantly faces your sales team – how best to “frame the presentation” of your offerings.

 Back this inevitability up with some reasoning around why now is the perfect time — going to the beach without contacts, extra time in the summer to have the procedure, extended summer hours for consults, etc — and you give the prospect reasons to quit stalling and come on in.

-After all, it’s going to happen sooner or later.
+After all, even though it hasn’t happened yet, it’s going to happen sooner or later.
 Might as well be now.

 2. “Herd Mentality” Framework